-Suchen Christine Lim’s most recent novel, The River’s Song, was launched during the Singapore Writers’ Fest 2013, and in London 2014.
+Suchen Christine Lim’s most recent novel is Dearest Intimate published in 2022.
+Her previous novel, The River’s Song, was launched during the Singapore Writers’ Fest 2013, and in London 2014.
 It was featured in Kirkus Reviews as one of “The Best Books of 2015”.

 In 1992, Suchen’s third novel, Fistful Of Colours, was awarded the Inaugural Singapore Literature Prize.
 Critics have described her first novel, Rice Bowl, as “a landmark publication on post-independence Singapore”, and A Bit Of Earth as “a literary masterwork as well as a historical document” that was “un-put-downable – a sure sign of a master storyteller.”